Cold PLUNGE & Contrast Therapy

 What is the Cold Plunge and what is Contrast Therapy?

 Cold Plunge aka Cold Water Immersion (CWI) is the practice of immersing oneself inside a tank of cold water.
 Made popular by sports trainers and Wim Hof, it improves natural recovery, aids in workout recovery, improves cardiovascular circulation, reduces muscle inflammation, facilitates weight loss, and improves skin tone.
-We offer oversized tanks that undergo constant circulation and filtration and can fit up to two people.
+We offer oversized tanks that undergo constant circulation and filtration and can fit 1 - 3 people.
 The most difficult challenges are the most rewarding.
 Contrast therapy involves combining hot and cold therapies, so in our case, we combine the Norwegian sauna with the cold plunge.
 We call this the “fire and ice” method.

 How it works: